 Now turn off your smartphone.
 Put it in fastboot mode by holding down the volume down and power buttons simultaneously.
 Wait a few seconds, then let the power button and the volume button go again.
 Connect the smartphone via USB to your PC.
 Navigate to the folder where you have unzipped the ADB tools.
 Hold down the shift key and click with the right mouse button on an empty spot in Windows Explorer.
-Select "Command Prompt open here."
+Select "Open command window here."

-Give the command prompt the following command: " fastboot oem get_unlock_data " and then press enter.
+Once that is done, give the command prompt the following command: "fastboot oem get_unlock_data" and then press enter.
 A string will appear that looks similar to this:

 fastboot oem get_unlock_data